hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 **2** ([starting a server](#2-start-the-jupyter-server)), and
 **3** ([running your notebooks](#3-run-notebooks)) for your routine workflow.

-This software environment refers to steps taken on the HPC host.
+This software environment refers to steps taken to configure the HPC host.

 ### 1.a) Download Materials to HPC Account